DillonSteyl/SCIE1000/Week 9/asteroid.md

 The starting `y` position of the asteroid is 160.195 million kilometers, which occurs at `t = 0`.
 The `y` position of Earth in 215 days (`t = 215`) is 150 million kilometers.

-**Task:** Write a function called will_it_hit(h), that returns the number `1` if the asteroid is going to hit Earth in 215 days, and 0 otherwise - along with the prediction.
-The Earth will be considered 'hit' if the asteroid gets within 0.01 million kilometers of Earth (so abs(earthy - asteroidy)<=0.1).
+**Task:** Write a function called will_it_hit(h), that returns the number `1` if the asteroid is going to hit Earth in 215 days, and 0 otherwise - along with the euler's method prediction of the asteroid's `y` poistion.
+The Earth will be considered 'hit' if the asteroid gets within 0.01 million kilometers of Earth (so `abs(earthy - asteroidy)<=0.1`).
 The input for the function is `h`, which indicates the step size in days.
 So `h = 0.5` indicates that there are two steps of Euler's method per day, resulting in `215/0.5 = 530` steps of Euler's method.
 Do not print anything.

 As with the previous exercises, the output for the fdash and onestep functions should be rounded to 5 decimal places.